YuvalSh1233/MScProjects/README.md

 ## Introduction to Deep Learning <a name="introduction-to-deep-learning"></a>

 ### Linear Image Classifier
-Engineered loss functions, computed gradients, and implemented gradient descent algorithms.
+Loss functions and gradient descent implemented from scratch with `NumPy`.
 Evaluated the performance of linear perceptrons and logistic regression models.

 ### Neural Networks
-Constructed a three-layer multi-class neural network, including a bespoke implementation using `NumPy` for both forward pass and backpropagation.
+Constructed a three-layer multi-class neural network using `NumPy` for both forward pass and backpropagation.

 ### CNN for Classification and Localization
-Developed convolutional neural networks for image classification and localization tasks.
+Created convolutional neural networks for image classification and localization tasks.

 <p align="center">
   <img src="https://github.com/YuvalSh1233/MScProjects/blob/main/images/1.jpg?raw=true" alt="Image Alt Text"><br>